junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Come over here."
 Dean waves him over, tuning the floor lamp to the maximum lumination, scrutinizing the blood stains more closely, studying their distribution and shape and quantity.

-His brain does the automatic analysis: cutting which vein can cause a splatter like this -- a broken artery can pump the spluttering blood as high as ceiling, a vena usually drip downwards instead of upwards unless they are close to heart atrium.
-The amount of blood and shape and direction of the splatter means...
+His brain does the automatic analysis: cutting which vein can cause a splatter like this -- a broken artery can pump the splattering blood as high as the ceiling, a vena usually drips downwards instead of upwards unless they are close to the heart atrium.
+The amount of blood and shape and direction of the splatter mean...

 The mind process startles Dean even himself. *How the hell does he know all those things?*

 "Looks like more than one victim to me," he hears his lips saying, giving the verdict of a conclusion.
-"And the weapon might be something sharp, blade perhaps?
+"And the weapon might be something sharp, a blade perhaps?
 Stabbed right into the heart.
 Aimed to kill.
 There's something else..."

 He hesitates there.
 The ghost meets his gaze.
 "What?"

 "The thing is, it can't all be your blood.
 Because otherwise it would all be sputters outwards, not like these ones here," Dean gestures at the blood stains near the lower part of his trench coat, "falling onto the clothes like this.
 The trajectory doesn't look right.
 Which means you were there when some other people were killed.
 Then the question is, how did *they* die?"
 He narrows his eyes.

-"Other people?" the ghost echoes, sounding even more hurt and sad than realizing that himself is dead, his voice broken.
+"Other people?" the ghost echoes, sounding even more hurt and sad than realizing that he is dead, his voice broken.
 Then he realizes the meaning in Dean's eyes.
 His eyes widen, "You don't think I'm the one who killed them, then committed suicide or something, do you?"

 "I don't know what to think," Dean says bluntly, looking away, looking down at his own hands, looking at the screen that is still too bright and hurting his eyes, looking everywhere but where the ghost is.